 Like John Woo with his action sequences, Jing knows how to take advantage of distance to get more than one camera for a scene.
 This method eventually developed into knowing how to film various scenes at once.
 It’s easy when you consider that different people are in different locations.

-He’s responsible for the funniest movies of a dozen H.K. stars – Kenny Bee (The Flying Mr. B), Andy Lau (The Romancing Star 2), Maggie Cheung (How to Pick Girls Up!), Chow Yun-Fat (God of Gamblers), Sammo Hung (Pantyhose Hero), Danny Lee (The Big Score), Lam Ching-Ying (Money Maker), Jackie Chan (City Hunter), Michelle Yeoh (Holy Weapon), Tony Leung Ka-Fai (Perfect Exchange), Stephen Chow (Sixty Million Dollar Man) and Jet Li (High Risk).
+Not only has he directed the best directorial début of H.K. cinema, he’s responsible for the funniest movies of a dozen H.K. stars – Kenny Bee (The Flying Mr. B), Andy Lau (The Romancing Star 2), Maggie Cheung (How to Pick Girls Up!), Chow Yun-Fat (God of Gamblers), Sammo Hung (Pantyhose Hero), Danny Lee (The Big Score), Lam Ching-Ying (Money Maker), Jackie Chan (City Hunter), Michelle Yeoh (Holy Weapon), Tony Leung Ka-Fai (Perfect Exchange).
+Stephen Chow (Sixty Million Dollar Man) and Jet Li (High Risk).

 Jing is Hong Kong’s ultimate action movie-maker.
 In that area, he has so much more diversity than anyone else, whether it be screenwriting or directing.
 Action movies can be divided into two sets of three categories.
 The first set is historical: past, present and future.
 He has made contemporary ’80s, ’90s and ’00s movies.
 The second set is gender-driven i.e. male, female and unisexual-driven.
 Speaking of triumvirates, he has proven to be experienced in making movies for children (Treasure Hunt), teens (My School Mate, the Barbarian) and adults e.g. I Corrupt All Cops (the initials represent a H.K. corporation which is named Independent Commission Against Corruption).